Lindner Family Tennis Center

 The Lindner Family Tennis Center is a tennis facility in Mason, Ohio.
-It is the home of the Western & Southern Open and is owned by Tennis for Charity, Inc. The grounds include four permanent tennis stadia (Center Court, Grandstand Court, Court 3 and Court 10), distinguishing the center as the only world tennis venue, apart from the four Grand Slam venues, with more than two permanent stadia.
-Center Court, built in 1981 and expanded many times since, has a capacity of 11,400.
-Grandstand Court, built in 1995, has a capacity of 5,000.
-Court 3, built in 2010, seats 4,000.
-Court 10, built in 1997 and originally named Court 3, has a capacity of 2,000.
+It is the home of the Cincinnati Open and is owned by Tennis for Charity, Inc. The grounds include five permanent tennis stadia, Center Court, Grandstand Court, Champions Court, Stadium 3 and Court 10, distinguishing the center as the only world tennis venue, apart from the four Grand Slam venues, with more than two permanent stadia.
+Center Court, built in 1981 and expanded many times since, has a capacity of 11,600.

-Its name, The Lindner Family Tennis Center, pays tribute to the family of a former tournament sponsor, the late Cincinnati financier, Carl Lindner, Jr.
+Its name, The Lindner Family Tennis Center, pays tribute to the family of a former tournament sponsor, the late Cincinnati financier, Carl Lindner, Jr., rather than a more intriguing local attribute such as Indian Wells Tennis Garden.

 Browning Day of Indianapolis has been the architectural firm of record for the Center since its conception.

+Stadium courts

+The tennis center features a total of 31 courts, including five permanent stadiums.